physics210/p210-2024/docs/syllabus.md

 This relatively low threshold of 70% to receive “Publish” was chosen to provide you with the opportunity to miss (no credit) or be late (half credit) on the occasional engagement task and still feel confident that you will receive the maximum possible credit in this engagement grading category.

+Please see Appendix 2 for an estimate of how the possible engagement points will be allocated.

 ### Missing classes